ninamatti/software-development-basics/README.md

    https://css-tricks.com/how-css-selectors-work/
    Test your CSS selector skills here:
    https://flukeout.github.io/
-2. Optional: get better acquainted with flexbox, a useful CSS layout system by reading about the basics and training with flexbox froggy:
+2. Get better acquainted with flexbox, a useful CSS layout system by reading about the basics and training with flexbox froggy:
    https://css-tricks.com/snippets/css/a-guide-to-flexbox/
    https://flexboxfroggy.com/#de
 3. PROJECT: Create a branch in your forked repository and build a simple website using only HTML and CSS where you introduce yourself (name, hobbies, future aspirations etc) if you haven't already done a similar project before; try to build it without following an example, coming up with your own design and layout.
 It doesn't have to look professional - the purpose of this exercise is for you to freely try out different concepts you've learned